-The total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the reporting date is referred to as remaining performance obligations.
+The total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the reporting date, is referred to as remaining performance obligations.
 This includes all contracts that have been awarded to the Company whether the work has commenced or will commence in the normal course.

-As at December 31, 2022, the aggregate amount of remaining performance obligations from construction contracts was \$2,636,543.
-The value of remaining performance obligations does not include amounts for variable consideration that are constrained, agency relationship construction management projects, and estimated future work orders to be performed as part of master services agreements.
+As at December 31, 2023, the aggregate amount of remaining performance obligations from construction contracts was \$3,448,237.
+The value of remaining performance obligations does not include amounts for variable consideration that are constrained, agency relationship construction management projects, and estimated future work orders or other formal documents to proceed to be performed as part of recurring revenue agreements.

-The Company expects to recognize approximately 64% of the remaining performance obligations over the next 12 months with the remaining balance being recognized beyond 12 months.
+The Company expects to recognize approximately 62% of the remaining performance obligations over the next 12 months with the remaining balance being recognized beyond 12 months.
 This expectation is based on management's best estimate but contains uncertainty as it is subject to factors outside of the Company's control.